-In my proposed doctoral research, “The Earth is my Elder: A Methodology for Reindigenizing Xicana Indígena and Split Feather Birth and Mothering Practices,” I will explore how diasporic Indigenous mothers are remembering, decoding, restoring and restorying their Indigenous culture of birth and mothering.
+In my doctoral research, “The Earth is my Elder: A Methodology for Reindigenizing Xicana Indígena and Split Feather Birth and Mothering Practices,” I explore how diasporic Indigenous mothers are remembering, decoding, restoring and restorying their Indigenous culture of birth and mothering.
 Generations of colonialism, migration, denial and hiding have left me, and many other diasporic Indigenous mothers, bereft of cohesive community and Eldership.
 We exist in racialized brown bodies without access to traditional knowledge keepers, healers or culture bearers.
 This lack of access to cultural resources, and community Eldership, reduces individual’s resilience in the face of traumatic experience as well as in coping with the stress of motherhood.
 I will build on the work of Jeannette Armstrong, Patrisia Gonzales, Leanne Simpson, Linda Smith, Susy Zepeda and others by using ceremonial remnants, Elder epistemology, and community relationality as regenerative tools in creative cultural restoration.
 My research responds to the question; how is it possible to use the limited fragments available from Elders along with listening to body and earth relationally within diasporic community of Indigenous women, to remember, recover and restore what has been lost?

 Susy Zepeda describes a method for constructing decolonized memory and knowledge by enacting forms of remembering through art.
 She identifies collaborative sacred ceremony across generations as a means by which hidden stories are remembered.
 (Anzaldua, 1987, 2015; Zepeda, 2014) I hypothesize that ancestral memory is uncovered in the performance of ceremonial trauma resolution, or trauma-driven performance protest which leads to further re-membering of ceremonial wisdom that holds potential to restore and revitalize healing practices of new generations of Indigenous mothers and, as a result, their diasporic communities.
 (Aldama, Garcia and Sandoval, 2012; Taylor, 2006) As a Xicana Indígena (Mesoamerican Indigneous woman), I also identify as a Split Feather.
 Split Feathers are Indigenous people who have been separated from ancestral people, lands, language and culture (Locust, 1998) through myriad practices of colonial genocide such as geographical displacement, intergenerational trauma, Indian adoption policies, cultural shame, residential and boarding schools, globalization, NAFTA, dispossession, outright massacres and the current forced (im)migration of people south of the Mexican border heading north.
 (Lewis, 1999; Smith, 2005) Even when Split Feather people do uncover evidence of Aboriginal ancestry, we often face the difficult journey of tribal reconciliation and belonging.
 However, Split Feathers may also carry an ontological and epistemological memory despite physical and cultural separation from their Indigenous ancestry.
 (Waters, 2004)Paragraph